pnnl/ExaGO/viz/README.md

 ChatGrid uses Flask to host the service of receiving user queries and returning the data output and text summaries to update the visualizations on the frontend.
 Please follow the steps below to run the backend server.

 1. Go to the `viz/backend` subdirectory and use the `pip install -r requirements.txt` command to install all the Python dependencies.
-2. run the following command in the `viz/backend` subdirectory
+2. Run the following command in the `viz/backend` subdirectory
     ```
     python server.py
     ```